IBM/gnn-taxo-construction/README.md

 ### Dataset

-TAXI datas is given in the "data/TAXI_dataset" folder.
+TAXI data is given in the "data/TAXI_dataset" folder.
 Data from TaxoRL paper is given in the "data/TaxoRL_dataset" folder.

 When you process the data, you can run:

     python preprocess.py

-### Train the model
+### Train model

 When you train the model, you can run: